-A critical component of this approach is the prioritization of victim safety and autonomy.
-Under this framework, USCIS acknowledges that protected persons are best positioned to make decisions about where correspondence should be directed.
+USCIS acknowledges that protected aliens are best positioned to make decisions about where correspondence should be directed.

-USCIS has policies and procedures in place so that information related to protected persons is disclosed only to authorized parties.^[24] In the context of mailed correspondence, USCIS has implemented procedures to minimize the risk of unauthorized parties viewing the protected information.
+USCIS has policies and procedures in place so that information related to protected aliens is disclosed only to authorized parties.[37]
+In the context of mailed correspondence, USCIS has implemented procedures to minimize the risk of unauthorized parties viewing the protected information.
 Many of the forms that initiate the [8 U.S.C.
-1367](#) protections (victim-based forms) include a specific address field for a designated "safe mailing address."^[25]
+1367](#) protections include a specific address field for a designated "safe mailing address."[38]

-Other forms may not have a designated safe mailing address field, but instead may include space to provide a mailing address that may be different from the person's home or physical address (referred to in this guidance as the "preferred mailing address").
-When a form does not have a safe mailing address field, but the protected person has listed a preferred mailing address, USCIS considers the preferred mailing address to be a safe and secure address to use for notices, correspondence, and secure identity documents for the protected person.
-The safe mailing address or preferred mailing address may change over time as the protected person files new benefit requests or submits a request to change their address.^[26]
+Other forms may not have a designated safe mailing address field but instead may include space to provide a mailing address that may be different from the alien's home or physical address (referred to in this guidance as the "preferred mailing address").
+When a form does not have a safe mailing address field, but the protected alien has listed a preferred mailing address, USCIS considers the preferred mailing address to be a safe and secure address to use for notices, correspondence, and secure identity documents for the protected alien.
+The safe mailing address or preferred mailing address may change over time as the protected alien files new benefit requests or submits a request to change his or her address.[39]